soldag/SMM-CompromisedAccountDetection/docs/cli.md

 ## Options
 ### crawl
 Crawls tweets from the most popular twitter users (people with the most followers) and stores them on disk.
-List of twitter users is stored in [popular_twitter_users.csv](../crawler/popular_twitter_users.csv).
+The list of twitter users is stored in [popular_twitter_users.csv](../crawler/popular_twitter_users.csv).

 | Flag | Name          | Description                                        | Default      |
 |------|---------------|----------------------------------------------------|--------------|